 How to Clean Stove Grates

 Grates make cleaning a gas stove top more difficult.
 Grease, oil, and food particles splatter onto the grates and stay there until the buildup becomes noticeable.
 By then, the sticky residue is stubborn.
 If the manual for your gas stove top says it's okay, you can run the grates in your dishwasher on a regular basis.
 For cooked-on stains, soak the grates in warm, soapy water in the sink.
-A good grease-cutting soap will help to break down the cooked-on gunk.
+A good grease-cutting soap, such as Dawn dish soap ($1, Target) will help to break down the cooked-on gunk.
 Scrub the grates gently.
 If they aren't coated, you can use a gentle scouring pad.
 For coated grates, use a sponge.
-(Remember that handy owner’s manual?
+(Remember that handy owner's manual?
 It should indicate what types of grates you have.)
 If your grates are too large to place in the sink, use a large storage bin.